ARION

 “Why?”
 Ginger leaned toward her friend and work partner.

 Dean held up two stubby fingers.
 “One, whomever was here first may not want us intruding upon their world.
-I didn’t come out here to start a fight with the natives.”
+We didn’t come out here to start a fight with the natives.”

 “What makes you think we couldn’t get along with them?
 There’s a whole world to share.”